 Despite its rigor, Bayesian reasoning remains underused in practice, owing both to the absence of applicable LR estimates and the difficulty of applying them at the bedside.
 The ability of LLMs to approximate diagnostic LRs could bridge a long-standing translational gap between data and decision-making.
 3,4,27 A precondition to evaluating LR-estimation in situations where current empiric data is missing is assessing how well LLMs encode existing LR estimates from the scientific literature.
 In this study, we evaluated successive generations of LLMs to determine how closely their inferred LRs align with published values, and to explore whether AI-generated estimates can serve as credible, inspectable surrogates for empirical diagnostic evidence.

 Methods:

+Study Design:

-We conducted a comparative study assessing the agreement between diagnostic LRs generated by three LLMs and empirically derived LRs reported by theNNT.com (© The NNT Group, 2010–2022).
-This study utilized publicly available data and did not involve human subjects, thus exempting it from institutional review board oversight.
+We conducted a retrospective comparative study assessing the agreement between diagnostic LRs generated by three LLMs and all empirically estimated LRs reported by theNNT.com (© The NNT Group, 2010–2022).
+This study followed the CHART and STARD-AI reporting guidelines for studies involving artificial intelligence in diagnostic evaluation.
+No human participants were involved.

-Reference Standard Likelihood Ratios
+Data Sources:

-On April 1, 2025, we compiled a reference-standard dataset of likelihood ratios (LRReported) from theNNT.com, a curated repository diagnostic likelihood ratios from published medical literature.
-For each condition, point estimates of all LRs were recorded directly or, when only a range was provided, derived as the geometric mean (e.g., “1–2” recorded as 1.41; “1.5 [95% CI 1–2]” recorded as 1.5).
+On April 1, 2025, we compiled a reference-standard dataset of all likelihood ratios (LRReported) from theNNT.com, a curated repository of diagnostic likelihood ratios from the published medical literature.
+For each condition, a point estimate of each LR was recorded directly or, when only a range was provided, derived as the geometric mean (e.g., “1–2” recorded as 1.41; “1.5 [95% CI 1–2]” recorded as 1.5).
 LRs were initially extracted using an automated script and then manually validated with duplicate independent review (PC and BWL).
 Each LR was categorized as a patient historical element, a sign/symptom, a test result, an imaging finding, and/or a diagnostic adjudication (e.g. “diagnosis based on ultrasound”).
 Scores (e.g. Centor criteria for Strep pharyngitis) were counted as each of the constituent findings.
 We qualitatively describe the strength of findings as strong (LR- ≤ 0.10 or LR+ ≥ 10), moderate (0.1 < LR- ≤ 0.2 or 5 ≤ LR+ < 10), weak (0.2 ≤ LR- < 0.5 or 2 ≤ LR+ < 5), or negligible (0.5 < LR < 2), consistent with prior literature3,4.

-Comparator Likelihood Ratios

-On August 25, 2025, we generated comparator likelihood ratios (LRLLM) for all findings listed on theNNT.com using a constrained, few-shot prompting procedure.
+On August 25, 2025, we generated comparator, LLM-generated likelihood ratios (LRLLM) for all findings listed on theNNT.com using a few-shot prompting procedure.
 To represent a range of model ages, complexity, and inference costs, we queried three OpenAI LLMs (OpenAI, LP; San Francisco, California, USA) using the OpenAI API: GPT-4o (model release Nov 20, 2024), o3 (release Apr 16, 2025), and GPT-5 (release Aug 7, 2025).
-A full description of the prompting strategy is included in the supplement.
-In brief, the system prompt defined the LR, ‘P(finding | diagnosis) / P(finding | not diagnosis)’, gave qualitative LR strength descriptions3, and required a numeric-only response.
-We used 8 (non-reasoning model, GPT-4o) or 2 (reasoning models, o3 and GPT-5) clinician-estimated few-shot examples.
-These were clinician-estimated finding-clinical state-LR groups that were not in the evaluation set.
+The prompt was designed by a single author (BWL) and is fully described in the supplement.
+In brief, the system prompt defined the LR, ‘P(finding | diagnosis) / P(finding | not diagnosis)’, gave qualitative LR strength descriptions3.
+The LLM output schema required a single positive numeric response; any non-numeric, non-finite, or non-positive outputs were rejected and the model was re-queried until a valid value was returned.
+We used eight (non-reasoning model, GPT-4o) or two (reasoning models, o3 and GPT-5) clinician-estimated few-shot examples that were not in the evaluation set.
 Inference settings were temperature = 0.2 (non-reasoning model) and ‘reasoning effort’ = "medium" (reasoning models); text.verbosity = "low" was applied where supported (GPT-5 only).
 Internet search was not enabled for any models.
 No model fine-tuning was performed.

-Statistical Analysis
+Outcomes, Measures, and Statistical Analysis